HrayrXachatryan/SnakeGame/README.md

 3. Build and run the app on an emulator or physical Android device.

 ## 📸 Screenshots
-*Add images to `docs/screenshots` and update the links below once available.*

 | Home | Gameplay | Game Over |
 | --- | --- | --- |